lensmedia/itheorie.nl-public/connect-api/readme.md

 ## Contact
 It can be that some things are not clear, you have a question about something or things are not working as expected.
 In any case please contact us!

 For general questions you can contact [Peter Somers](mailto:p.somers@lensmedia.nl).
-For technical questions/suggestions you can contact our [IT department](mailto:it@lensmedia.nl) or use [github issues](https://github.com/lensmedia/itheorie.nl-public/issues)!
+For technical questions/suggestions you can contact our [IT department](mailto:it@lensmedia.nl) or use [GitHub issues](https://github.com/lensmedia/itheorie.nl-public/issues)!
 And we will try to help you as soon as possible (workdays from 9.00 - 17.00).